rryam/VecturaKit/Docs/INDEXED_STORAGE_GUIDE.md

 ### Q: How accurate is indexed search?

-**A:** It depends on `candidateMultiplier`.
-Higher values improve accuracy:
+**A:** Accuracy depends on `candidateMultiplier` and the underlying ANN (Approximate Nearest Neighbor) algorithm used by your `IndexedVecturaStorage` implementation.

+**Theoretical estimates** (based on typical ANN algorithms like HNSW/IVF):
-- `candidateMultiplier: 5` → ~90% recall
+- `candidateMultiplier: 5` → ~90% recall (⚠️ **estimated, not measured**)
-- `candidateMultiplier: 10` → ~95% recall
+- `candidateMultiplier: 10` → ~95% recall (⚠️ **estimated, not measured**)
-- `candidateMultiplier: 20` → ~98% recall
+- `candidateMultiplier: 20` → ~98% recall (⚠️ **estimated, not measured**)

+**Important notes:**
+- These estimates assume a production-grade ANN index (HNSW, IVF, etc.)
+- `MockIndexedStorage` (used in tests) achieves 100% recall because it performs exact similarity computation on all documents, which is not representative of real ANN performance
+- Actual recall will vary based on:
+  - Dataset characteristics (size, distribution, dimensionality)
+  - ANN algorithm choice and tuning
+  - Index build parameters

-The second-stage exact ranking ensures results within the candidate pool are perfectly sorted.
+The second-stage exact ranking ensures results within the candidate pool are perfectly sorted, but the quality of candidates depends on the ANN algorithm's effectiveness.

 ### Q: Can I switch strategies after initialization?